Home schooling: A guide for Australian parents

 The teachers we spoke to were quick to recommend Mathletics and Spellodrome for upper primary (3-6) students who might otherwise have difficulty engaging with online learning activities.

-Mathletics is commonplace in Australian schools, but the program began with home-learning in mind, so it’s a little ahead of the curve when it comes to catering from homeschooling setups.
+Mathletics is commonplace in Australian schools, but the program began with home-learning in mind, so it’s a little ahead of the curve when it comes to catering for home-learning setups.

 ABC Reading Eggs and Mathseeds